waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategies
 ## Locate all Boulders
-1. Search northern area spawn points: (11, 7), (7, 8), (8, 9), (17, 7).
+1. Navigate to each spawn point to confirm presence.
-2. Mark each boulder with a unique emoji.
+2. Do NOT leave the floor or fall through pits during the search or push.

 # Lessons Learned
 - Boulders reset if you leave the floor (including falling through pits).
-- Pits are still warps in Game State Information, meaning they are NOT filled.
+- Pits are currently empty.
 - Row 1 and Row 16 are non-ice corridors.
-- (17, 8) and (17, 13) are WALLs, use Column 18 to go north in Section 3.
+- (17, 5), (17, 10), (17, 13) are nearby WALLs or obstacles.
+Use Column 18/19 for Section 3 navigation.